considerable/gitops-demo/IAM/terraform/README.md

 ### 7. `variables.tf`
 Defines the `region` variable used to set the AWS region.

+### 8. `terraform-import.sh`
+Script to import existing IAM group and policies into Terraform state if they already exist.

 ### Usage Instructions

 1. **Install Terraform**: Make sure you have Terraform installed on your machine.